aeb/ngEHTforecast/html/_sources/docs/src/tutorials.rst.txt

 has four parameters.

-A binary, consisting of the primary and secondary separated by some displacement, may be constructed using :class:`fisher.FF_sum`, which takes a list of the :class:`fisher.fisher_forecast.FisherForecast` to be summed.
+A binary, consisting of the primary and secondary separated by some displacement, may be constructed using :class:`fisher.ff_metamodels.FF_sum`, which takes a list of the :class:`fisher.fisher_forecast.FisherForecast` to be summed.

 ::